45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 The one to one tutoring that Pakeman Primary introduced to their pupils in 2013 has now supported over 190,000 pupils to help close the maths attainment gap — the majority in receipt of pupil premium funding.

-Request a quote today to find out how Third Space Learning’s personalised one-to-one maths interventions can help boost maths progress in your school.
+Find out more about how Third Space Learning’s personalised one-to-one maths interventions can help boost maths progress in your school.

 Third space learning SATs Example Lesson - You Do